unahouExosite/docs/portals/README.md

 ##### Permissions

-* Any one can use this endpoint to reset password.
+* Anyone can use this endpoint to reset password.

 ##### Request